crashcloud/docs/content/docs/joining-a-model.md

 Joining a shared model and starting to collaborate couldn't be easier.

 Run the `JoinSharedModel` command.
-_If the command does not appear, make sure you have installed Crash correctly_

 ![Joining a Shared Model in Crash](join-shared-model.png)